We have information on this site about onboard air. Here’s a look at how one of our members did it using his existing A/C compressor.

 From the outlet I just cut the hose and then used a barbed fitting and then mounted the check valve before the manifold.
 You can barely see it here.

 I mounted the manifold to a bracket attached to the master cylinder.
-Then mounted the gauge, switch, safety valve and the outlet that runs the the tank with the oil/water filter.
+Then mounted the gauge, switch, safety valve and the outlet that runs the tank with the oil/water filter.

 I ended up using the factory a/c relay and used a toggle switch mounted on the dash.
-Have to open up the relay/fuse box and rewire it; from the fuse panel under the dash I found an unused acc on lead and ran a wire from that to the switch on the dash.
+Have to open up the relay/fuse box and rewire it; from the fuse panel under the dash, I found an unused acc on lead and ran a wire from that to the switch on the dash.
 From there ran a wire to the pressure switch located on the manifold, then to the relay.
 From the relay its already wired to run the clutch on the compressor.

 For air fittings, I placed one on the rear bumper and in the grill.
 I used 1/4″ DOT air hose but I would like to switch it to 3/8 hose for more air flow.

 This setup works great.
 I can run air tools and air a completely flat 35″ tire in a few minutes.
 Been using it for two years without any major problems.
 Only thing I had to fix was I originally used a cheap rubber air hose going to the tank.
 I had to replace the hose after a year because it rotted out from all the road salt.
-I replaced the hose with DOT approved 3/8″ air line.
+I replaced the hose with DOT approved 3/8″ airline.